Thursday, May 16, 2019

 Normally, this spectacular crow-sized woodpecker is found in very large, old, open woods.
 Before last evening, we’d never seen one at Somme.

-But it's not a total surprise.
 Chicagoland Birds by Ellen Thorne Smith (Field Museum 1958, revised 1972) categorized the pileated as “not normally found in the Chicago region.”
-For recorded occurrences, it shows three dots in spring and six in fall, but not a single dot during the breeding season.
-The pileated now breeds regularly in the big Palos forest preserves.
+For recorded occurrences, she shows three dots in spring and six in fall, but not a single dot during the breeding season.
+But it's not a total surprise these days.
+The pileated now breeds regularly in the big Palos forest preserves and has returned to Deer Grove.

 Suddenly behind me I heard a loud and strange squawk.
-Now, I know most of the Somme squawks.
+What?
+I know most of the Somme squawks.
 But this was not a Cooper’s hawk, not a green heron, nor a baby owl.
-I turned and my jaw dropped.
+I turned, and my jaw dropped.
 There was one of the few pileated woodpeckers I’d ever seen.

 It was clearly talking to me.
-What was I, it wondered?
-And why was I there?
-Then it demonstrated that it had probably watched me for some time, ruled me likely harmless, and knew what it wanted.
-When it called to me, and I turned and looked, and stayed chill, as it appeared to the pileated, it flew toward me and landed on a downed log, into the pond, and started chopping out large chunks of soft wood.
+Why was I there, so close a log it had been working on?
+It had probably watched me for some time and ruled me likely harmless.
+When it called, and I turned and looked, I stayed chill, as it appeared to the pileated, and it flew toward me, landed on that downed log, and started chopping out large chunks of soft wood.

 Pileated woodpeckers eat mostly ants.